malkov-matvey/JoomTest/README.md

 * I left just one `ViewModel` class because here it is kind of "pure" and holding no logic data, just `RestAdapter`, which seems ok for me.

+* I've done nothing with proguard and signing and all the other infrastructure stuff